Grullo and Blue Roan Quarter Horses

 Typical characteristics:

-Will test positive for one non-red gene or two non-red genes (Ee or EE), and will be aa for Agouti
+• Will test positive for one non-red gene or two non-red genes (Ee or EE), and will be AA or Aa for Agouti

 Gold Champagne Foals